 Phone banking is a fantastic opportunity to develop new leaders, engage civically, energize volunteers, reconnect with NCJW members, and remind others to vote!
-If you have questions about how to organize a GOTV phone bank, please contact Faith Williams at fwilliams@ncjw.org.
+If you have questions about how to organize a GOTV phone bank, please contact action@ncjw.org.